-to sculpt Emily Williamson
+to sculpt Emily Williamson statue

-Hear her talk about her design
+Hear about her design

-Emily Williamson was forgotten by history because of her gender.
-This statue will be both a triumph and a milestone on the journey towards fair representation of women within public sculpture – though we still have some distance to go.
-I am delighted and excited to have been selected to be part of this!'
+'Emily Williamson was forgotten by history because of her gender.
+This statue will be both a triumph and a milestone on the journey towards fair representation of women within public sculpture – though we still have some distance to go.'